United KingdomFreelance Budgeting Consultant Since February 15, 2017

 Q: You have just integrated a company ahead of an upcoming budget process.
-While interviews and your own research have given you a strong understanding of the business, you feel you do not have enough of the insider perspective for your liking.
+While interviews and your own research have given you a strong understanding of the business and its business plan, you feel you do not have enough of the insider perspective for your liking.
 How would you rapidly get up to speed?

-- In-depth meeting with CFO to gain overview of business strategy for next few years and insights into the dynamics of the business units.
+In-depth meeting with CFO to gain overview of the business plan and strategy for next few years and insights into the dynamics of the business units.